deniskristak/deniskristak/README.md

 **`Digital Craftsman (Python Developer / ideas-to-life-bringer)`**

+Hi everyone 🤙,<br />
-Hi everyone 🤙, thanks for taking the time to check out my profile! 👀 <br />
+thanks for taking the time to check out my profile! 👀 <br />
-Basically, I am a software developer with some 4+ years of experience. ✍️ <br />
+I am a software developer with some 4+ years of experience. ✍️ <br />
 My favourite language is Python 🐍, but I'm not afraid to put my hands on any other tool, as long as it helps me to get where I want to be. <br />
-I am at my best when I can leverage my knowledge of backend development technologies and frameworks to build reliable and scalable software. <br />
-Showcasing my customers (clients, boss 👨‍💼) how I helped them is the cherry on top of my day. <br />
+I am at my best when I can leverage my knowledge of backend development technologies and frameworks to build reliable and scalable software.
+Showcasing my customers (clients, boss 👨‍💼) how I helped them is the cherry on top of my day. 🍒 <br />
 Btw, I also really fancy open source. 👌

 ---